Scholarship Program

 SCHOLARSHIP

-Each program participant will receive a €2000 monthly scholarship (April-July) and a €500 production budget.
+Each program participant will receive a €2000 monthly scholarship and a €500 production budget.

 FAQs